Uncovering the Folding Landscape of RNA Secondary Structure with Deep Graph Embeddings: Background

-These first order scattering coefficients capture the statistics of signal variations over the graph.
-They are complimented on one hand by zeroth-order scattering, consisting simply of the statistical moments of the signal $f$ itself (without filtering), and on the other hand with higher order scattering coefficients that capture richer variations that are eliminated by the aggregation in Eq.~\ref{eqn: first layer}.
-In general, the $m^{\text{th}}$ order scattering features are computed by a cascade of $m$ wavelet transforms and nonlinear absolute value operations, creating a designed (i.e., non-learned) multiscale graph neural network: $S_m [j_1, \ldots, j_m,q] f = \| \, |\bm{\Psi}_{j_m} | \cdots | \bm{\Psi}_{j_1} f| \cdots || \, \|$, with features indexed by the moment $q$ and scales $j_1, \ldots, j_m$.
-Due to the multiresolution nature of these features, they provide a rich and stable description of the signal $f$.
-We refer the reader to~\cite{pmlr-v97-gao19e,perlmutter2019understanding,gama2019stability,gama2019diffusion} for further details on geometric scattering and its properties.
+While the wavelet coefficients $\bm{\mathcal{W}}f$ give a complete and invertible representation of $f$, the representation provided by $\bm{\Psi}_j f$ is not guaranteed to provide stability or invariance to local deformations of the graph structure.
+To obtain such representation, \cite{pmlr-v97-gao19e} propose to follow the same approach as in expected scattering of traditional signals~\cite{mallat2012group,bruna2013invariant} to aggregate wavelet coefficients by taking statistical moments after applying nonlinearity in form of absolute value.
+Their first-order scattering features are $ S_1 f = \left [ \|\, |\bm{\Psi}_j f| \, \|_q \right]_{1 \leq j \leq J, 1 \leq q \leq Q}$, which capture the statistics of signal variations over the graph.
+They are complimented on one hand by zeroth-order scattering, consisting of statistical moments of $f$ itself (without filtering), and on the other hand with higher order scattering coefficients that capture richer variations eliminated by the aggregation in the above equation.
+In general, $m^{\text{th}}$ order scattering features are computed by a cascade of $m$ wavelet transforms and absolute-value nonlinearities, creating a designed (i.e., non-learned) multiscale graph neural network: $S_m [j_1, \ldots, j_m,q] f = \| \, |\bm{\Psi}_{j_m} | \cdots | \bm{\Psi}_{j_1} f| \cdots || \, \|$, with features indexed by moment $q$ and scales $j_1, \ldots, j_m$.
+Due to the multiresolution nature of these features, they provide a rich and stable description of $f$~\cite{pmlr-v97-gao19e, perlmutter2019understanding, gama2019stability, gama2019diffusion}